stellarwp/.github/profile/README.md

 ## Our story

 These products started life as **StellarWP**, the family of WordPress plugins built and supported by **Liquid Web**.
-In 2025 the StellarWP brand was retired and its plugins — Kadence, The Events Calendar, LearnDash, and Give — were brought directly under Liquid Web.
+In 2026, the StellarWP brand was retired, and its plugins — Kadence, The Events Calendar, LearnDash, and Give — were brought directly under Liquid Web.
 Today they're offered as **software by Nexcess**, the specialty-cloud brand that unifies Liquid Web's managed hosting and WordPress software under one name.

 **StellarWP → Liquid Web → Nexcess.** Same trusted plugins and people, one home.